Previously dismissed as temporary unhappiness, our awareness and understanding of clinical depression has grown significantly.

 In severe cases, depression can lead psychosis, or a loss of touch with reality, hallucinations and thoughts of suicide.
 All these effects can serve to further exacerbate its effects on the individual.

-Causes and Risk Factors of Depression
+Causes and Risk Factors

 Depression can originate from a number of factors, and is commonly the result of a combination of predisposition and a traumatic event.
 A family history can indicate being genetically predisposed to the condition, as well as imbalances in hormones or brain chemistry as a result of physical illness.
 Certain events are known to increase its likelihood, such as childbirth, which can result in postpartum depression.
-Identifying and treating depression early improves patient outcome, though there is no sure-fire cure and the optimal treatment varies by the individual.
+Identifying and treating the condition early improves patient outcome, though there is no sure-fire cure and the optimal treatment varies by the individual.

-Diagnosis and Treatment of Depression
+Diagnosis and Treatment

 Written By: Wesley Tin, BMSc